QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Baseline Classical Neural Network Architectures

-\paragraph{DNN-MNIST and DNN-OrganAMNIST.} Each $1 \times 28 \times 28$ grayscale image is flattened into a 784-dimensional vector.
-The network consists of three hidden layers with 512, 256, and 128 units.
-The final output layer maps to 10 classes for MNIST and 11 classes for OrganAMNIST.
+Each $1 \times 28 \times 28$ grayscale image is flattened into a 784-dimensional vector.
+The network comprises three hidden layers with 512, 256, and 128 units, respectively.
+The final output layer maps these features to 10 classes for MNIST and 11 classes for OrganAMNIST.